 Finally, in an effort to support the growing internal comms community, Staffbase announced the launch of Staffbase Campus, a series of powerful e-learning courses to help communicators get certified in today’s top comms topics.

-This was a lot of exciting information to digest, and yet it was only 10:00 a.m.
+This was a lot of exciting information to digest, and yet VOICES London 2022 was just getting started.

 Authenticity: Why Communication Must be More Than Just Performative

-The day’s next presentation featured Chaya Mistry, Director and founder of Humanly; Max Puller, Director at BCW Global; and Mark Webb, Head of Internal Communications at Shift.ms.
+The next presentation of VOICES London 2022 featured Chaya Mistry, Director and founder of Humanly; Max Puller, Director at BCW Global; and Mark Webb, Head of Internal Communications at Shift.ms.
 The trio were on hand to discuss the positive (and negative) impact that including the full spectrum of employee voices can have on internal comms.

-Mark Webb led the panel with the observation that "authenticity is the new battleground.
-If you want to keep and engage your staff you need to be authentic."
+Mark Webb led the panel with the observation that "authenticity is the new battleground; if you want to keep and engage your staff you need to be authentic."
 Mark offered some of the most personal and memorable insights of the day by being open, honest, and even funny as he spoke about about his diagnosis with multiple sclerosis.
-News of his illness was met with such an unexpectedly positive response at one of his previous workplaces that he still remains a staunch advocate of the company despite no longer working there.
+At one of his previous workplaces, news of his illness was met with such a supportive response that he's still a staunch advocate of the company.
 His story was a case in point for the power of authentic, honest, and heartfelt communication.